arthurgaudron/arthurgaudron.github.io/_posts/2018-06-14-simple_distribution_problem_tuple.md

+---
+layout: post
-# Simple Distribution Problem - Tuple as a key
+title: "Simple Distribution Problem with tuple as a key"
+author:
+    - Arthur Gaudron
+category:
+    - Aide à la décision
+---

 Another data structure can be used for the cost in the Simple Distribution Problem.